-If at least one of the Lactobacillus species is within the normal range, this is considered a normal result.
-Lactobacillus levels will be considered out of the normal range when all the targeted species are not detected or present values below the established normal range.
+- If at least one of the Lactobacillus species is within the reference range, this is considered a normal result. - Lactobacillus levels will be considered out of the normal range when all the targeted species are not detected or are present but with values below the established reference range.